-The ‘less is more’ rule definitely does not apply to sun cream, ladies and gentlemen.
+The ‘less is more’ rule definitely does not apply to sun cream.
 In fact, dermatologists tell us to apply at least three tablespoons of sun cream all over our bodies before exposing our skin to the sun – that’s the same size as a shot glass, in case you need an easy way to remember.

 “Whether I’m relaxing on a sunlounger, going for dips in the sea, or just chilling out with a cocktail, the Bioderma Photoderm Spot SPF 50 + is great for keeping my skin protected,” says Carly.
 She also adds that it’s really important to ensure your face is shielded from the sun, too: “Every day, even in the UK, I make sure I apply SPF to my face.
 My favourite product is the Bare Minerals Prep Step Mineral Shield SPF 50.
 It’s fantastic as it keeps my complexion looking fresh, and also provides a base underneath my foundation.
 I also suggest trying out the Smashbox Camera Ready BB Cream SPF 35.
 This BB cream creates a dewy and fresh look, with no heaviness, so it’s the ideal home or away product.”